-The first thing for me to say is that unlike our adjudicator, I don't think that the checks Moneybarn carried out did go far enough.
-For example, I'm not persuaded that it was reasonable to rely on an estimate of Mr B's living costs given the amount being borrowed, the total amount Mr B had to repay and the fact that Mr B had defaults and a county court judgment ("CCJ") against him.
-Moneybarn might not have considered these to be recent and for low amounts.
-But nonetheless I do think that it ought to have found out about Mr B's regular living expenses before lending.
+The first thing for me to say is that much like our adjudicator, I don't think that the checks Moneybarn carried out did go far enough.
+For example, I'm not persuaded that it was reasonable to rely on an estimate of Mr B's living costs given the amount being borrowed, the total amount Mr B had to repay and the amount of the monthly payment Mr B had to make.
+But I don't think that obtaining further information on Mr B's actual living costs would have made a difference to Moneybarn's decision to lend.